schildwaechter/us_cat/README.md

-The `us_cat` Layout is a xkb keybord layout map intended for use with a us keyboard for typing primarily german but also providing diacritics for french and some slavic languages in latin script.
+The `us_cat` Layout is a xkb keybord layout map intended for use with a us keyboard for typing primarily german but also providing diacritic characters for french and some slavic languages in latin script.

+There is also version for use with de keyboards included.

 ## installation